-I think of my work as Global Abstraction, a term I coined in January 2021 to describe art created by culturally inclusive, gender aware, linguistically fluent, psychologically open, spiritually minded, and visually motivated artists.
-The conceptual abstract paintings and installations I make are inspired by my readings, practices and/or teaching of art histories, art methodologies, chaos theory, color theory, the cosmos, feminism and gender studies, liminality, philosophy, sacred geometries and mathematics, spirituality and yoga.
+I see my work as part of an international movement I term Global Abstraction that I started using in January 2021.
+Global Abstraction describes art created by culturally inclusive, enviornmentally conscientious, gender aware, linguistically and psychologically fluent, spiritually minded, conceptual abstractionists.
+My own paintings and installations are inspired by my readings, practices and teaching of art histories, art methodologies, chaos theory, color theory, the cosmos, feminism and gender studies, liminality, mathematics, philosophy, sacred geometries and spirituality.

-To reach across the breadth of abstraction, I often combine on the same surface or on different surfaces within the same body of work or installation, two or all three of the main historical genres within abstract painting: geometric or hard-edge painting, color (field) painting, and gesture or action painting.
-In a couple of recent bodies of work I focus on color.
-Reference my "Pink Universe" installation and my "Pink Drishti" portfolio.
-In another another new body of work, "Luminous Matter", like in many of my past works, I use a more broad color palette and mix geometric with gestural abstraction.
+To reach across the breadth of abstraction, I often combine on the same surface or on different surfaces within the same body of work or an installation, two or all three of the main historical abstract painting genres: geometric painting, color field painting, and gesture or action painting.
+In some bodies of work I use a more broad color palette as the ground for a more specific focus on geometric and/or gesturally abstract ideas (ex.
+"Luminous Matter" portfolio and "Chakrasana Series").
+And sometimes I make a single color the dominant theme, ex.
+"Pink Universe" installation, and "Pink Drishti" paintings.